saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials.md

 - High availability,
 - Maintenance.

-##### **Container:[wiki]**
+##### **Container: [wiki]**
-*In software engineering, containerization is operating-system–level virtualization or application-level virtualization over multiple network resources so that software applications can run in isolated user spaces called **containers** in any cloud or non-cloud environment, regardless of type or vendor.*
+*In software engineering, **containerization** is operating-system-level virtualization or application-level virtualization over multiple network resources so that software applications can run in isolated user spaces called **containers** in any cloud or non-cloud environment, regardless of type or vendor.*

-*Each **container** is basically a fully functional and portable cloud or non-cloud computing environment surrounding the application and keeping it independent of other environments running in parallel.[3]
+*Each **container** is basically a fully functional and portable cloud or non-cloud computing environment surrounding the application and keeping it independent of other environments running in parallel.
 Individually, each container simulates a different software application and runs isolated processes by bundling related configuration files, libraries and dependencies.
 But, collectively, multiple containers share a common operating system kernel (OS).*

 ##### **Orchestration:**
-*In system administration, orchestration is the automated configuration, coordination,[1] deployment, development, and management of computer systems and software [wiki].*
+*In system administration, orchestration is the automated configuration, coordination, deployment, development, and management of computer systems and software [wiki].*

 AWS has several serverless compute options, such as **Lambda**.